codewars/docs/content/curating/kata.md

 # Curating a Kata

-This article is meant to explain how to ensure a high quakity of a kata, before it leaves the beta state, and after it's accepted.
+This article is meant to explain how to ensure a high quality of a kata before it leaves the beta state, and after it's accepted.

 ## Beta process and working with beta kata